Taraxtix/NotSoGood/README.md

 ### -- MEMORY MANAGEMENT --

 #### -- MEM --

-`mem` pushes the pointer to the start of the memory into the stack
+`mem` Pushes the pointer to the start of the memory into the stack

 #### -- STORE8 --

-`store8` stores a 8bit value
+`store8` Stores a 8bit value to a specific location of the memory

 ```
 int value = pop()
 int pointer = pop()